 Update: Microsoft Visual Studio is now free.
 SynthEdit can automatically create projects for Visual Studio for you via the 'make code skeleton' menu, which is less work.

 Making your own SynthEdit module with the free Code::Blocks environment.

-Download and install the Development Environment from www.codeblocks.org Get the Binary release for Windows without the compiler included.
-(The included compiler is dated).
+Download and install the Development Environment from www.codeblocks.org, Download the binary installer for Windows which includes the GCC Compiler, e.g. codeblocks-13.12mingw-setup.exe.